-Each month, the National Association for Fixed Annuities (NAFA) and The Index Standard track the performance of major indexes used in FIAs.
-These benchmarks help show the behavior of underlying markets connected to FIAs, including S&P 500 as well as risk-managed and multi-asset strategies.
+Each month, the National Association for Fixed Annuities (NAFA) and The Index Standard track the performance of the major indexes used inside FIAs.
+These benchmarks help show how the markets connected to FIAs are behaving, including the S&P 500 alongside risk-managed and multi-asset strategies.

-It’s important to understand these results aren’t representative of actual FIA returns.
-Instead they reflect index performance before the insurer applies crediting rates, such as caps, spreads, and participation limits.
-While your actual credited rate will likely be lower, it will never be negative, since your principal is protected from market losses.
+It’s important to remember these results aren’t actual FIA returns.
+They reflect index performance before the insurer applies your contract’s crediting rules (the caps, spreads, and participation rates).
+Your credited rate may be lower than the raw index number, but it will never be negative, because your principal is protected from market losses.

 Key Takeaway